 The age-old medium of painting has reinvented itself repeatedly over the past 150 years, alongside and sometimes in conflict with new media such as photography, film and digital imaging.

-With Franz Ackermann, Olaf Breuning, André Butzer, James Casebere, David Claerbout, Nigel Cooke, Brice Dellsperger, Peter Doig, Inka Essenhigh, Barnaby Furnas, Julian Göthe, Wade Guyton/Kelley Walker, Eberhard Havekost, Mathilde ter Heijne, Thomas Helbig, Lothar Hempel, Barnaby Hosking, Teresa Hubbard & Alexander Birchler, William Kentridge, Jochen Kuhn, Mark Leckey, Zilla Leutenegger, Rosilene Luduvico, Loretta Lux, Fabian Marcaccio, Ivan Morley, Frank Nitsche, Jacco Olivier, Hans Op de Beeck, Raymond Pettibon, Lari Pittman, Magnus Plessen, Michael Raedecker, Jörg Sasse, Wilhelm Sasnal, Thomas Scheibitz, Dana Schutz, Markus Selg, Cindy Sherman, Laurie Simmons, Thaddeus Strode, Hiroshi Sugito, Tal R, David Thorpe, Veron Urdarianu, Jeff Wall and Matthias Weischer and Xia Xiaowan.
+With Franz Ackermann, Olaf Breuning, André Butzer, James Casebere, David Claerbout, Nigel Cooke, Brice Dellsperger, Peter Doig, Inka Essenhigh, Barnaby Furnas, Julian Göthe, Wade Guyton/Kelley Walker, Eberhard Havekost, Mathilde ter Heijne, Thomas Helbig, Lothar Hempel, Barnaby Hosking, Teresa Hubbard / Alexander Birchler, William Kentridge, Jochen Kuhn, Mark Leckey, Zilla Leutenegger, Rosilene Luduvico, Loretta Lux, Fabian Marcaccio, Ivan Morley, Frank Nitsche, Jacco Olivier, Hans Op de Beeck, Raymond Pettibon, Lari Pittman, Magnus Plessen, Michael Raedecker, Jörg Sasse, Wilhelm Sasnal, Thomas Scheibitz, Dana Schutz, Markus Selg, Cindy Sherman, Laurie Simmons, Thaddeus Strode, Hiroshi Sugito, Tal R, David Thorpe, Veron Urdarianu, Jeff Wall, Matthias Weischer and Xia Xiaowan.

 The age-old medium of painting has reinvented itself repeatedly over the past 150 years, alongside and sometimes in conflict with new media such as photography, film and digital imaging.
 At the same time, the newer media have themselves adapted many of the methods, techniques and concepts of painterly imaging.
 This productive and creative relationship between different methods of visually portraying our reality was the thematic mainstay of the Sammlung Goetz’s five-part exhibition series Imagination Becomes Reality.
-Divided into five separate chapters – Part I Expanded Paint Tools, Part II Painting Surface Space, Part III Talking Pictures, Part IV Borrowed Images, Part V Fantasy and Fiction – shown between 2005 and 2007 at the building of the Sammlung Goetz in Munich, the Imagination Becomes Reality series culminated in a focused Conclusion at the ZKM.
+Divided into five separate chapters – Part I: Expanded Paint Tools, Part II: Painting Surface Space, Part III: Talking Pictures, Part IV: Borrowed Images, Part V: Fantasy and Fiction – shown between 2005 and 2007 at the building of the Sammlung Goetz in Munich, the Imagination Becomes Reality series culminated in a focused Conclusion at the ZKM.

 Conclusion showed a selection of works by 39 artists presented at the Sammlung Goetz, complemented by an additional eleven positions.
 Conclusion explored the relationships between the individual chapters of the series and sought a critical evaluation of the broad range covered by today’s expanded concept of painting in all its media diversity.